 There are various oils that are used by ayurveda practitioners to relieve a person of stress.
 Stress is one of the major reasons that lead to erectile dysfunction.

 Herbal oils that used for body massages contain herbs such as bala kashaya and bala kalka have restorative powers.
 There relive stress, rejuvenate the body, halt the regressive process of ageing and also boost the libido.

 Yoga and meditation are used to overcome mental exertion and to cope up with stress.

-Contact expert Ayurvedic doctors at Life Line Ayurvedic Clinic to properly assess your health condition and get the best treatment plan to permanently cure your erectile dysfunction condition.
+Contact expert Ayurvedic doctors at Life Line Ayurvedic Clinic to properly assess your health condition and get the best herbal treatment plan to manage your erectile dysfunction condition.